 Automatic Elevator Doors, Invented by Alexander Miles in 1887

-The use of elevators in everyday life keeps people from committing to long and grueling climbs up several flights of stairs.
+The use of elevators in everyday life keeps people from facing long climbs up several flights of stairs.
 However, before the creation of elevator doors that close automatically, riding a lift was both complicated and risky.

 Before automatic doors, people had to manually shut both the shaft and elevator doors before riding.
 Forgetting to do so led to multiple accidents as people fell down elevator shafts.
-When the daughter of African American inventor Alexander Miles almost fatally fell down the shaft, he took it upon himself to develop a solution.
+As the story goes, when the daughter of African American inventor Alexander Miles almost fatally fell down the shaft, he took it upon himself to develop a solution.
 In 1887 he took out a patent for a mechanism that automatically opens and closes elevator shaft doors and his designs are largely reflected in elevators used today.

 Electret Microphone, Co-Invented by James E. West in 1964

 Even for those who aren’t quick to pick up the mic during karaoke, microphones are used every day to communicate over distances far and wide.
-And more than 90 percent of the microphones used today, including the microphones used in phones and cameras, use a microphone co-invented by a Black man.
+And the vast majority of microphones used today, including the microphones used in phones and cameras, use a microphone co-invented by a Black man.
 Dr. James E. West was tasked with creating a more sensitive and compact microphone while working at Bell Labs in 1960.

 Along with his German colleague Gerhard Sessler, West invented the foil electret microphone, which was considerably less expensive to produce than the typically used condenser microphones.
 Two years after it was invented, the final model of the microphone was developed and in 1964 they patented the landmark invention.
 Only four years later, the new microphone was in wide production and was being used in hearing aids, tape recorders, most telephones and baby monitors.